Jenkinsfile vs. Jenkins Pipeline: Define Automation Workflows

 Jenkinsfile is a text file that defines the steps of a single Jenkins job.
 It is typically stored in a version control system like Git alongside the application’s source code.
 Jenkinsfile allows you to define the job as code, which means you can maintain, version, and review the job configuration and the application code.
 Jenkinsfile can be written in either declarative or scripted syntax.

-On the other hand, Jenkins Pipeline is a plugin suite allowing you to create and manage continuous delivery pipelines in Jenkins.
+On the other hand, Jenkins Pipeline is a plugin suite that allows you to create and manage continuous delivery pipelines in Jenkins.
 Pipeline provides a way to define a Jenkins job as a sequence of stages, each containing one or more steps.

 Various events, such as a code change, a timer, or a manual trigger, can trigger a Pipeline.
 The pipeline allows you to define complex workflows, including conditional branching, parallelization, and error handling.
 The definition of a Pipeline can be stored in a Jenkinsfile or defined directly in the Jenkins web UI.